 Macy’s has argued that J.C.
-Penney (JCP) and Martha Stewart Living “made a conscious business decision” not to disclose their talks to Macy’s until the contract was signed to avoid the risk of a restraining order that would bar the agreement.
+Penney (JCP:US) and Martha Stewart Living “made a conscious business decision” not to disclose their talks to Macy’s until the contract was signed to avoid the risk of a restraining order that would bar the agreement.

 “Macy’s contracted with MSLO at a time when the MSLO brand was associated with the significantly downscale Kmart and Ms. Stewart was just being released from prison,” lawyers for Macy’s said in a pretrial memorandum.
 “Taking losses at first, Macy’s moved the brand in soft home goods upscale, a herculean task under the circumstances.
 Now defendants, in complete disregard of the Macy’s agreement, seek to reap the rewards of Macy’s work and to usurp the benefits of Macy’s contract.”